Making the transition from shod to barefoot.

 I also asked Ernest a few questions about things we should be aware of.

 - For the last few shoeing cycles when the shoes are on, are there any special considerations such as letting the sole get thicker or not trimming as much?

 Yes.
 Generally, you will have the easiest transitions when there is as much foot as safely possible when we first remove them.
 Leaving as much foot as you can, even if you have to come back the next week for a touch-up, can often make a difference for the initial transition.

 - Do you typically remove the hind shoes or the front shoes first?

 This depends entirely on the horse.
-The tradition is to remove hinds first, but have had a lot of success removing the fronts first.
+The tradition is to remove hinds first, but I have had a lot of success removing the fronts first.
 When fitted for boots, the horse will generally go a few cycles getting solid before removing the hinds.
-This is also discipline dependent.
+This is also discipline-dependent.

--What should owners and grooms look for the first few days?
+- What should we look for the first few days?

 Soreness is the main thing.

-- What should grooms and owners do if they see chips, cracks, or bruising?
+- What should we do if they see chips, cracks, or bruising?

-For hardening the feet there are a few really good products out there and I’m sure more that i am unaware of.
+For hardening the feet there are a few really good products out there and I’m sure more than I am unaware of.
 Durasole is available at most good farrier supply stores or your farrier can order it.
-Also Seashore Acres is an east coast company that makes a sole paint one of my clients swears by.
+Also, Seashore Acres is an east coast company that makes a sole paint one of my clients swears by.